tanimislam/covid19_stats/docs/_sources/cli.rst.txt

 --------------------------------
 ``covid19_create_movie_or_summary`` is the *main* top-level CLI currently in the repository.
 Its purpose is to *individually* create COVID-19 summary movies and figures, of cumulative cases and deaths, in the `Contiguous United States (CONUS) <CONUS_>`_ or one of the 380 defined metropolitan statistical areas (MSA).

-It has three modes of operation.
+It has four modes of operation.
 Its help output, while running ``covid19_create_movie_or_summary -h``, produces the following,

 .. code:: console

-   usage: covid19_create_movie_or_summary [-h] {M,m,s} ...
+   usage: covid19_create_movie_or_summary [-h] [-d DIRNAME] [--info] {M,m,s,mcd} ...

    positional arguments:
-     {M,m,s}     Choose either showing list of metros, or make a movie of a metro region
+     {M,m,s,mcd}           Choose one of three options: (M) summarizes stats from metros; (m) make a movie of a metro region; and
+			   (s) dumps summary plots of last incident date, and cumulative covid-19 stats, of a metro region.
-       M         If chosen, then list all the metropolitan areas through which we can look.
-       m         Make a movie of the COVID-19 cases and deaths trend for the specific Metropolitan Statistical Area (MSA).
+       M                   If chosen, then list all the metropolitan areas through which we can look. m                   Make a movie of the COVID-19 cases and deaths trend for the specific Metropolitan Statistical Area (MSA).
        s                   Make a summary plot, and incident data file, of COVID-19 cases and deaths trend, for the specific Metropolitan Statistical Area (MSA).
+       mcd                 Make a large-sized movie of either "CASES" or "DEATHS" for given MSA or CONUS.

    optional arguments:
-     -h, --help  show this help message and exit
+     -h, --help            show this help message and exit -d DIRNAME, --dirname DIRNAME
+			   The directory into which to store the resulting files.
+Default is /usr/WS2/islam5/covid19_data/nyc.
+     --info                If chosen, then print out INFO level logging statements.

+The default flags in the top level operation are,

+* ``-h`` shows this help screen.
+* ``-d`` or ``--dirname`` specifies the output directory.
+* ``--info`` says to show ``INFO`` logging output.

 .. _metro_mode:

 summarize MSAs